 The NHS plan to create 10 new housing developments across the UK focused on encouraging residents to eat well, exercise regularly, and live independently into old age.

 The towns will have large green areas to encourage exercise, fast food free zones around schools and virtual access to GP services.

-The head of NHS England Simon Stevens explained that assisted housing provides a “golden opportunity” to promote healthier living within our society and claims we would “kick ourselves” in 10 years time if we don’t attempt to design out the obesogenic environment.
+The head of NHS England Simon Stevens explained that assisted housing provides a “golden opportunity” to promote healthier living within our society and claims we would “kick ourselves” in 10 years time if we didn’t attempt to design out an environment leading to obesity.

 Mr Stephens finished by saying, “Health must be at the centre of the next tranche of new communities or the country will risk storing up further problems for taxpayers . . . as these communities mature and age”.